davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ### Step 1 - Deploy new version

 We will start deploying a new version v1.1.1 in the offline color.
-But instead of going manually to see which is the offline color and deploy the new version on it, let's let the pipeline find the current offline color and automatically deploy the new version, with no manual intervention.
+But instead of going manually to see which is the offline color and deploying the new version on it, let's let the pipeline find the current offline color and automatically deploy the new version, with no manual intervention.
 We will use the already created pipelinerun.

 Those are the main tasks that are executed:

 - Change new tag image values in the right color and commit the changes.
 - Execute E2E test to validate the new version.
 - Change the application configuration values to use the online services and commit the changes.